 We’ll also be adding to this guide as we discover new pup-friendly things to do in London.
 In the meantime, this list (in no particular order), should fill up your weekends for quite some time…

-The Best Dog-friendly Things To Do in London Throughout The Year
+The Best Dog-friendly Things To Do in London All Year Round

 First up are dog-friendly London activities that you can do all year round so you can take your time to work through the list.
 There’s a seasonal section to this guide too but more on that in a moment.